AmaVic/Maelstrom-Scripts/Killstreak/README.md

 With this object, you can increment player's killstreaks, get them and reset them.

 **Functions that you can call to do this can throw exceptions so don't forget to call them in a try catch block.**

+When you override the void OnPVPKill(Player* killer, Player* killed) function of PlayerScript, __you have to call Maelstrom::sKillstreakMgr->HandlePvPKill(killer, killed) as first instruction__.
+It won't work if you don't.

 ##Example
 The file *script_killstreak_example.cpp* is a very basic example of killing streak system that you can build with this solution.
 I recommend you to read it in order to understand how to use it.